-A testimony from an attendee at the 2014 Wheaton MPCS:
+A testimony from an attendee at a Wheaton MPC school:

 I was that kid from an alcoholic home.
 My father did not want me and attempted to abort me when my mother was pregnant.
 Then when I was three, he committed suicide.
 My mom truly was unable to experience grief, pain, and other feelings.
 She didn’t know how to show anyone else how to do it either.
 I remember when I was about six, I went to her with a whole lot of anger and pain, and she told me I was just selfish and only thought of myself.
 At that time I remember thinking, This woman is crazy, and what she told me is so wrong.
 Nevertheless, later on I began to internalize my feelings and to experience shame and guilt when I had a genuine emotion.
 I went cold and stuffed all my emotions.

 I was aware of the anger, rage, and unforgiveness I harbored toward my parents and was actually able to heal a lot by going through an inventory with my AA sponsor before I came to my first MPC conference in 2010.
 Both of my parents had passed; so making amends and granting forgiveness was not possible.
 But a lot of healing had taken place just through writing letters to them and reading these to trusted friends.